Get

 Flame Point Siamese Cat

-The Flame Point Siamese Cat (also known as Red Point Siamese) is a rare variation of the Siamese cat breed, characterized by their distinctive red pointed pattern.
+The Flame Point Siamese Cat (also known as Red Point Siamese) is a color variation that typically results from crosses with other breeds and is often recognized within the Oriental cat group, rather than a direct variation of the traditional Siamese breed.
 Some cat associations recognize this color variation, while others do not.
-The International Cat Association (TICA) accepts the red point coloration in Siamese cats.
+The International Cat Association (TICA) accepts the red point coloration in Oriental Shorthair cats (and in their Traditional Siamese standard, which is distinct from their main Siamese standard).
 However, the Cat Fanciers’ Association (CFA) does not recognize it as part of the Siamese breed but does accept it within the Oriental cat group.

 Breed Overview